Capturing Cambridge

 History of Post Office Terrace

-This now the entrance to the Lion Yard shopping centre and has been renamed, Lion Yard.
+Post Office Terrace is reached through an archway just next to the entrance to the Lion Yard shopping centre.
 It was originally the yard of the Brazen George.
 Post Office Terrace replaced the inn in 1850, the yard becoming a small street then the site of the Post Office until 1886.
-The terrace of houses was lived in until after WWI, wen it became offices.
+The terrace of houses was lived in until after WWI, when it became offices.

 4 Post Office Terrace (British Museum)